catalyst-cooperative/pudl/docs/new_dataset.rst

 of years, or a set of states -- especially in the case of large datasets.
 In some cases, opening several download connections in parallel may dramatically reduce the time it takes to acquire the data (e.g. pulling don the EPA CEMS dataset over FTP).
-The ``constants.py`` module contains several dictionaries which define what years etc. are available for each data source.
+The :mod:`pudl.constants` module contains several dictionaries which define what years etc. are available for each data source.

 Describe Table Metadata
 ^^^^^^^^^^^^^^^^^^^^^^^

-Add table description into `resources` in the  the mega-data: the metadata file that contains all of the PUDL table descriptions (``package_data/meta/datapackage/datapackage.json``).
+Add table description into `resources` in the  the mega-data: the metadata file that contains all of the PUDL table descriptions (``src/pudl/package_data/meta/datapackage/datapackage.json``).
 The resource descriptions must conform to the `Frictionless Data specifications <https://frictionlessdata.io/specs/>`__, specifically the specifications for a `tabular data resource <https://frictionlessdata.io/specs/tabular-data-resource/>`__.
-The `table schema specification <https://frictionlessdata.io/specs/table-schema/>__` will be particularly helpful.
+The `table schema specification <https://frictionlessdata.io/specs/table-schema/>`__ will be particularly helpful.

 There is also a dictionary in the megadata called "autoincrement", which is used for compiling table names that require an auto incremented id column when